Hritik-sharmaa/Valentine2025/README.md

 - ❤️ Elegant and minimal design
 - 🌸 Smooth animations and transitions
 - 🎨 Fully responsive layout
-- ⚡ Built with React & TypeScript for scalability
+- ⚡ Built with React for scalability
 - 🎀 Styled with Tailwind CSS for quick and efficient styling

 ## 🛠️ Tech Stack